gdmcdonald/google-automl-vision-predict/README.md

 2. Set up a Service account and download the authentication .json

-3. Predict the category of a folder of images using the jupyter notebook here, after you change the filenames/directory names aoppropriately.
+3. Predict the category of each image in a folder of images using the jupyter notebook here, after you change the filenames/directory names appropriately.
+The categorised images will be copied into a new folder structure reflecting their category.